svaarala/duktape/debugger/README.rst

 This is a straightforward option and a proxy can be used with other debug clients too (perhaps custom scripts talking to the target etc).

-You could even use "netcat" and implement your proxy so that it talks to ``duk_debug.js`` using stdin/stdout.
+You could also use netcat and implement your proxy so that it talks to ``duk_debug.js`` using stdin/stdout.

 Debug client alternative 2: NodeJS stream